 Run a decent amount of water till you’re sure about no leaks or flaws on the entire system.

 If you’ve gone successfully, then congratulations!
-You’ve just did your own plumbing of setting up a new faucet.
-Once you get done with it and know it’s pros and cons, every time you setup a new one, would look like no trouble at all.
+You’ve just done your plumbing of setting up a new faucet.
+Once you get done with it and know it’s pros and cons, every time you set up a new one, would look like no trouble at all.